Carolina College of Natural Health Sciences

 Order the Complete Kit

-Is Kitchari for the American Kitchen Good for My Ayurvedic Diet?
+Is Kitchari for the American Kitchen a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Kitchari for the American Kitchen' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.

-Metabolic Nature of Kitchari for the American Kitchen
+Metabolic Effects of Kitchari for the American Kitchen

 Find Out More